 Hi.
 I'm Esther.
-I write and read and cook and make magic and teach writing and do other stuff.
+I write and read and cook and make magic and do other stuff.
 You can find out a little bit about me on this website, if you want.
 I'm also on Twitter but I'm not very good at it.

 I've been writing in a serious way since I was sixteen years old, when I attended a fine arts school that allowed me to focus on writing every day for basically the whole afternoon.
 Thanks, hippie schools!
 Since then I've written (and procrastinated by not writing) my way through college, too many minimum wage jobs to count, the never-ending seesaw of health and illness, and hopefully the never-ending adventure of political awakenings.
 I have a cat, who may or may not be infinitely more useful than the Master's degree in Creative Writing that I also have.

 I write poetry, creative non-fiction, and fiction for teens and little kids.
 You can read some of my writing online.

 Once upon a time, I dreamed up and ran The Sunday Shortstack, a pop-up pancake and folk music cafe.
 For five years, I co-organized a queer reading series in Vancouver called REVERB, which wrapped up in June 2017.
 Now I work with youth and try to spend as much time as possible amongst trees.

 I grew up on Stó:lō land in a small town in the Fraser Valley and now live on the lands of the Musqueam, Squamish, and Tsleil-Waututh people in Vancouver, where I love discovering nettles growing wild in the city, pockets of thimbleberry bushes, and other forms of sweet plant resistance.